DIPS-Tools/dips-local-dev/README.md

         - `phone`
    - Add clients:
      - Open `Clients` -> `Create client`
-     - To run the Negotiation Tool, create the following Keycloak clients:
+     - To run the Negotiation Tool, create the following Keycloak clients.
+When creating each client in the test environment, set the required `Client ID` field with the string below, and in the second screen enable the **Direct access grants** option.
+This is required because the Tool requests access tokens by sending the user's username and password directly to Keycloak.
+If this option is disabled, Keycloak returns the error: `Client not allowed for direct access grants`.
        - `user-management-api`
        - `user-management-web`
        - `negotiation-web`
        - `negotiation-api`
        - `contract-service`
        - In the test environment, each client is configured so that the other relevant clients are included as allowed audiences.
 This means that an access token requested by one client may be accepted by several other clients.
-       - When creating each client in the test environment, enable the **Direct access grants** option.
-This is required because the Tool requests access tokens by sending the user's username and password directly to Keycloak.
-If this option is disabled, Keycloak returns the error: `Client not allowed for direct access grants`.

 5. Configure `.env` in the `dips-local-dev` directory.

    Review the example values and update them for your machine.
-At minimum, set the host IP values correctly:
+At minimum, update the host IP values correctly (e.g. for a local installation on Windows, look for the IPv4 Address with the `ipconfig` command):

    ```dotenv
    HOST_ADDR=<YOUR_MACHINE_IP_ADDRESS>